Chicago/census2020/index.md

 An accurate census ensures equal political representation and allocated government resources.
 For example, census data are used to determine how many seats each state gets in the House of Representatives, and to redraw the boundaries of congressional and state legislative districts.
 Census data are also used at the local level: the City of Chicago relies on population counts to make important decisions about local policies and funding.

 *Participation in the census is the right and responsibility of every Chicago resident.*

+## Chicago’s Census Priorities
+**The City of Chicago** is committed to helping every Chicagoan participate in the 2020 Census.
+The City pledges to:

+1. Ensure a __fair, complete, and accurate count__ of every individual living in Chicago.

+2. Develop __culturally-appropriate strategies for hard-to-count populations__.

+3. __Mobilize resources in an inclusive manner__ for census hiring, public engagement, and outreach.

+4. __Ensure digital access and equity__ during the first census when a majority of Chicagoans will be invited to respond online.

+**What does this mean to you?** If you live in Chicago and do not know how to complete the census, reach out to us and check out our [Frequently Asked Questions](/faq).
+We will direct you to the resources you need.
+If you would like to help us ensure that every Chicagoan gets counted, [get involved]() and check back regularly for opportunities to help your community get out the count.

 ## How to Respond to the Census